Unvanquished/gameplay/README.md

 ## Problem

-You can voice the opinion about **one** distinct aspect of the game is badly balanced or flawed by design.
+You can voice the opinion that **one** distinct aspect of the game is badly balanced or flawed by design.
 Unlike with `Experience`, please try to be objective and do not base your contribution only on your personal experience (which we cannot refute) but on arguments that we can agree with or reject.
 Please do not include proposals or ideas in such an issue as we want to discuss your opinion as such and may want to pursue a different solution than what you have in mind, even if we agree with your opinion.
 After an opinion has been discussed, we will flag it as rejected, controversial or agreed upon.
 We will close opinions that are too broadly scoped to lead to agreement, so be as specific as you can.

 **Example:** *The Barricade can be circumvented too easily with wall jumps.*

 ## Idea that solves a problem (Proposal)

 You may propose a change addressing **at least one problem issue**, which you must cite within your issue.
 We will only discuss your idea, not the problem, and may accept it for implementation and testing if at least one of the cited problems was accepted and we feel that your idea poses a well rounded solution.
 Discussing alternative ideas within such an issue is not allowed but others may suggest alterations or variants and you may adjust your initial idea based on those.
 We will use the same flags as for opinions to keep track of good ideas even if we can't implement them immediately.

 If none of the cited problems are agreed upon the idea will be closed after 30 days.

 **Example:** *Make the Barricade slow and hurt humans walking on top of it.*